chris-prenissl/chris-prenissl.github.io/_posts/2024-02-11-flutter-as-android-developer.md

 As described in
 _[Architectural Overview - Widgets](https://docs.flutter.dev/resources/architectural-overview#widgets)_ the code for UI
 should not contain side effects since it could potentially be called each frame.
+That also apply for composable code where you should take care of code that is not part of the composition (See _[Side Effects](https://developer.android.com/jetpack/compose/side-effects)_).

 So *Widgets* are basically classes that contain code for composing the UI (with passing references) and should be designed for fast execution.
 Different logic should be handled elsewhere.